tobiaskortus/covid19-search/web_application/backend/README.md

 ## API-endpoints

-The API of the backend can be devided into two enpoints used for the ad-hoc search and for the metadata analysis.
+The API of the backend can be devided into two enpoints each used for the ad-hoc search and for the metadata analysis.
 In the following section the available API Enpoints for those tasks are described in a high level (description, function calls, parameters).
 A detailed view over the fuctionality of the backend is described afterwards.

 <p align="center">
   <img width=40% src="../../doc/web_server_backedn_api_endpoints.png">